 The course aims at providing PhD Candidates knowledge on basic state of the art and advanced theories/techniques for learning from multisensory signals and data Bayesian models for jointly predicting, processing, filtering and interpreting observed interactions.

-Such models will be shown to enhance the functionalities of embodied smart autonomous systems like cars, radios, drones, robots, buildings. by providing such agents of a self-awareness information layer.
+Such models will be shown to enhance the functionalities of embodied smart autonomous systems like cars, radios, drones, robots, buildings, by providing such agents with a self-awareness information layer.
 Networks of self-aware autonomous systems interacting in smart cognitive environment will be also targeted as examples carried on in the course.
 From a methodological viewpoint, this module aims at identifying and describing methodologies and techniques for defining a common probabilistic framework suitable for:

 - integrating contextual signals synchronously provided by multisensorial exo and proprio receptive sensors of autonomous systems by using Data Fusion paradigms and techniques;